Keynb23/BetterStateMo/README.md

 ## 🛠️ Coming Soon

-- Route pages: Home, About Us, Contact, What We Do, Book Online
+- Route pages: Home, About Us images, Contact, What We Do, Book Online
+- Single page application
 - Scroll animations and section-based layout
 - Backend integration with Firebase and Vercel Deployment